-- iii) According to information I obtained from interviews conducted on 21 July and 12 September 2013, some subcontractors took pains over the employment continuation of employees. - iv) Dr Murata Saburo advocates for NPP workers suffering from radiation exposure, and he and his co-workers have been assisting workers in their claims for workers. compensation to claim compensation for industrial accidents.
-See Ishimaru Koshiro et.al., Fukushima NPP and Radiation Exposed Labour, (Akashi-shoten, 2013).
+- iii) According to information I obtained from interviews conducted on 21 July and 12 September 2013, some subcontractors took pains over the employment continuation of employees. - iv) Sopport of workmen's accident application with NPPs contamination workers by Dr Murata Saburo and ciric activists were is very important.
+See Ishimaru Koshiro et.al., Fukushima NPP and Radiation Exposed Labour, (Akashi-shoten, 2013). - v) This man is a subcontractor whose work is not related to NPPs but his father worked in NPPs.

-- v) This man is a subcontractor whose work is not related to NPPs but his father worked in NPPs. - vi) While most of the land belongs to local communities or individual residents, pylons and power cables are property of electric power companies (EPCs).
+- vi) While most of the land belongs to local communities or individual residents, pylons and power cables are property of electric power companies (EPCs).
 Lease contracts of the land are designed to permit EPCs to use their towers and cables for a long time. - vii) A part of "oral history" of NPP workers in early 1980s written by this author is found in: Takaki Kazumi, "Research Note on NPP Day-Workers in Wakasa Area part 2," Nihon Fukushi Daigaku Daigakuin Kenkyu-ronshu (Nihon Fukushi University Graduate School's magazine) Issue 3, 1988. - viii) Radiation is a kind of "light" which can penetrate substances.
 Radioactivity has the capacity to produce radiation.
 Radiation exposure means that the human body is exposed to radiation.
 There are two types of radiation: electromagnetic radiation and corpuscular radiation.
-Radiation exposure may be divided into two categories: external exposure and internal exposure (Matsui Eisuke, Mienai Kyofu: Hoshasen Naibu Hibaku [Invisible Terror: Internal Exposure], Junpo-sha, 2011: 36-37).
+Radiation exposure may be divided into two categories: external exposure and internal exposure (Matsui Eisuke, Mienai Kyōfu: Hoshasen Naibu Hibaku [Invisible Terror: Internal Exposure], Junpo-sha, 2011: 36-37).
 All forms of radiation (alpha, beta and gamma) affect the body.
 However, alpha and beta radiation disrupt molecules, so exposure to them is more dangerous than external exposure to gamma radiation.
 As long as radioactive small particles remain in bodies, internal exposure continues.
 (Yagasaki Katsuma, 'Naibu Hibaku' (Internal Radiation Exposure.
 In Naibu Hibaku kara Inochi wo Mamoru (Protecting One's Life from Internal Exposure, Shimin to Kagaku no Naibu Hibaku Mondai Kenkyūkai (Association for Citizens and Scientists Concerned about Internal Radiation Exposures (ed.), Junpo-sha, 2012: 81-82)